JacksonAllan/CC/README.md

   // Printed: Tokyo

   // Heterogeneous lookup using a C string.
-  // Unlike regular lookup, heterogeneous lookup requires no dynamic memory allocation. el = get( &our_map, "France" );
+  // This requires no dynamic memory allocations. el = get( &our_map, "France" );
   printf( first( el ) );
   // Printed: Paris